-The total whole body exposure anticipated for the activities described in this SER is calculated to be 184 person-rem.
-This total dose estimate is based on the following activities, person-hours and doses, and includes radiological controls support:
+The total whole body exposure anticipated for the activities described in this SER is calculated to be 184 person-rem assuming 252 canisters are shipped.
+This total dose estimate is based on the following activities, person-hours and doses, and includes Radiological Controls support:

-- Move shipping cask into fuel handling building and prepare for mating with FTC - 80 person-hours and negligible person-rem per 7 canisters (one shipping cask load) - b.
+- a.
+Move shipping cask into fuel handling building and prepare for mating with FTC - 80 person-hours and negligible person-rem per 7 canisters (one shipping cask load) - b.
 Weigh canister and transfer to dewatering station; dewater, weigh and sample canister; load canister in FTC; and transfer FTC to truck bay - 20 person hours and 0.6 person-rem per canister. - c.
 Lower FTC; mate FTC with shipping cask loading collar; connect FTC to its control panel; lower canister into shipping cask; disconnect control panel; and move FTC to storage stand in truck bay or back to fuel pool 'A' - 8 person-hours and 0.10 person-rem per canister for seven canisters. - d.
-Install shield plug and impact limiter into the shipping cask - 4.2 person-hours and 0.011 person-rem per canister for seven canisters.

-Prepare shipping cask for transport offsite - 40 person-hours and 0.14 person-rem per 7 canisters.
+Install shield plug and impact limiter into the shipping cask - 4.2 person-hours and 0.011 person-rem per canister for seven canisters. - Prepare shipping cask for transport offsite 40 person-hours and 0.14 person-rem per 7 canisters.

-Person-hours for radiological controls support is included in the above estimates.
-Based on job loading estimates the person-rem estimate for radiological controls support is 49 person-rem, and the total for all groups other than radiological controls is estimated at 135 person-rem.
+Person-hours for Radiological Controls support is included in the above estimates.
+Based on job loading estimates the person-rem estimate for Radiological Controls support is 49 person-rem, and the total for all groups other than Radiological Controls is estimated at 135 person-rem.
 Due to the uncertainty in the person-hour estimate and the radiological conditions which will exist during these activities, it is estimated that the total exposure could vary by up to \pm 30 percent.
-Considering these uncertainties, a range of 130 to 240 person-rem has been selected to be used as the estimate for the performance of the activities scoped in this SER, including radiological controls support.
+Considering these uncertainties, a range of 130 to 240 person-rem has been selected to be used as the estimate for the performance of the activities within the scope of this SER, including Radiological Controls support.